 Along with opportunities for intellectual, professional, and artistic growth, the Fulbright Program offers invaluable opportunities to meet and work with people of the host country, sharing daily life as well as professional and creative insights.
 The program promotes cross-cultural interaction and mutual understanding through engagement in the community and on a person-to-person basis.

 Don't miss this wonderful opportunity to learn to appreciate others' viewpoints, beliefs, and philosophies by working, living, teaching, and learning with them.
 Apply now for a U.S. Student Fulbright Fellowship.
 Funding can be obtained for study, research, or teaching assistantships in most foreign countries.

 This program is for U.S. citizens only; permanent residents are not eligible.
-For specific information about this year's 2014-15 competition, please visit the Fulbright U.S. Student Program website and the Fulbright U.S. Student Brochure after May 1st.
+For specific information about this year's 2014-15 competition, please visit the Fulbright U.S. Student Program website and the Fulbright U.S. Student Brochure.
 Please consult the webpage below for information regarding UI campus advising and general information including UI helpful links, sample essays, and FAQs.